finbarkizito/sql_data_warehouse_project/README.md

 ## ETL & Data Processing Approach

-The ETL pipeline is implemented entirely in **SQL Server** using stored procedures.
+The ETL pipeline is implemented entirely in **SQL Server** using the stored procedures.

 ### Key Design Choices